-If you are in the market for a separate snow gaiter to attach to your winter boots, Amazon.Com, Rocky Mountain Trail and REI are fine places to find one, since they sell quality, technical outdoor gear that isn't available at many other sporting good stores, let alone Wal-Mart.
+If you are in the market for a separate snow gaiter to attach to your winter boots, REI is probably the best place to buy them since they sell quality, technical outdoor gear that isn't available at many other sporting good stores, let alone Wal-Mart.

 Next Page - Winter Boot Insulation